rsliter/rsliter.github.com/source/_posts/2013-11-14-como-se-dice-dot-dot-dot.markdown

 <img src="{{ root_url }}/images/church_gram" />

 As is the case with learning anything there's no substitute for practice.
-However, the tricks I've mentioned helped to make studying much more fun-- and therefore, easier.
+The tricks I've used have helped make studying fun-- and therefore, much easier.

 <br/>
 <br/>